-- The City Plan Part One contains strategic allocations for new office floorspace, (see policies DA1- DA6).
+The City Plan Part One contains strategic allocations for new office floorspace, (see policies DA1 to DA6).

-- From the 6th April 2016, the existing temporary permitted development right in Class O to change buildings in office use to dwellinghouses is made permanent, with a condition allowing the local planning authority to consider certain noise impacts (See Class O).
+From 6 April 2016, the existing temporary permitted development right in Class O to change buildings in office use to dwelling houses was made permanent, with a condition allowing the local planning authority to consider certain noise impacts (See Class O).

-The temporary permitted development right has been removed in three parts of the city through an Article 4 Direction that came into effect 25 July 2014:
+The temporary permitted development right has been removed in 3 parts of the city through an Article 4 Direction that came into effect 25 July 2014:

 - Central Brighton, New England Quarter and London Road Area